wp-pager/wp-pager/README.md

 podman-compose up -d
 ```

 Wait until all containers will be up and running.
 Visit `http://localhost:8080`.
 If you see the WordPress installation page, you are good to go.
-If you see an error, wait a bit more
+If you see an error, wait a bit more until database will spin up.

 ### Enter Running Container
 To enter the running container you can use this command for Docker: